Trying to build up your credit history and improve your credit score, when you have no existing history, is a huge challenge.

 You set up an Extra account and then connect your bank to your Extra account.
 They work with 10,000+ banks.
 Then they issue you a debit card that has a spending limit based on your bank account balance and other factors.

 You use the debit card, they will cover the purchase and then pay themselves back from your bank account the next business day.
-At the end of each month, they report your total purchases that month as payments to two credit bureaus – Equifax and Experian.
+At the end of each month, they report your total purchases that month as payments to two credit bureaus – Experian and Equifax.

 In addition to building credit, Extra also offers 1% rewards points2 on your purchases.